Outhouse Maintenance

 Install a battery-operated push-button light within reach of the seat.
 If you want to go hi-tech you can install one that has a motion sensor.
 This is more practical than struggling with the flashlight when visiting the loo at night.
 Again, your cabin guests will appreciate the gesture and it may save you the unpleasant experience of rescuing someone in the middle of the night.

-The light below has a motion sensor and is a good choice for an outhouse or work shed.
+A light with a motion sensor is a good choice for an outhouse or work shed.

 Solar lights for the trail

-These in-ground lights are a great option if you need to light up the path to the outhouse.
+In-ground solar lights are a great option if you need to light up the path to the outhouse.
+You don’t have to worry about batteries or worrying that guests will get lost.

 Hand Sanitizer